Help protect the environment and earn grant funds for your neighborhood.

 The original GYR Volunteer Corps was formed within our old Office of Recycling in order to increase awareness and participation specifically in recycling.
 It was very successful in increasing recycling participation and decreasing the amount of waste sent to landfills, both of which help to keep sanitation costs low.
 The program was purposefully focused and very successful in achieving its goals.
 The associated Sustainability Incentive Grant(SIG), formerly the RIG, which returns money to associations for their volunteer efforts, has become a model of how volunteerism can generate even greater returns on the investment for the City and for its neighborhoods.

 We are always expanding the GYR volunteer program.
 For example, the SIG was recently enhanced to give credit for neighborhoods hosting sustainability-related events that are open to the public (See the Neighborhood Event Form).
 We are in the process of looking at how we can even further expand the official GYR Volunteer Corps to incorporate all of our City’s sustainability-related volunteerism.
 We are also looking at the possibility of expanding the Sustainability Incentive Grant program to businesses, schools and other groups.
 Watch this website for updates.

 So, what is a "Green Your Routine Volunteer” right now?

-GYR Volunteers are homeowners’ association (HOA) members that earn grant funds for their associations.
-They work directly with the Green Your Routine Coordinator to promote waste reduction and recycling in our community and they earn points for other sustainability volunteerism as well.
+GYR Volunteers are association members that earn grant funds for their associations.
+They work directly with the Green Your Routine Coordinator to promote waste reduction and recycling in our community, and they earn points for other sustainability volunteerism as well.

-Neighborhood associations may appoint one resident or a group of residents to represent the neighborhood to earn dollars for the HOA under the SIG.
+Associations may appoint one resident or a group of residents to represent the association and earn dollars under the SIG.

 What will you be asked to do?